Using your bus pass

-Disabled bus pass holders who need help to travel on buses can choose to have a companion pass.
+Disabled bus pass holders who need help to travel on buses can apply to have a companion pass.
 A companion pass is identified by a C+ on the pass and allows another person to travel with the holder, free of charge.

-Companion pass holders may also travel alone.
+The pass holder may also travel alone.

 - do not need their own bus pass

 - can only travel free of charge when travelling with the companion bus pass holder